Democrats introduce ‘DeJoy Act’ in opening salvo against USPS leader’s mail-slowing plan

-Democrats are swarming to block a key piece of Postmaster General Louis DeJoy’s 10-year restructuring plan for the U.S. Postal Service, casting doubt on the feasibility of his proposals for achieving financial stability for the agency.
+WASHINGTON – Democrats are swarming to block a key piece of Postmaster General Louis DeJoy’s 10-year restructuring plan for the U.S. Postal Service, casting doubt on the feasibility of his proposals for achieving financial stability for the agency.

 A group of House Democrats on Friday introduced legislation to prohibit the Postal Service from lengthening mail-delivery windows and require it to adhere to present service expectations.
 They named the bill the Delivering Envelopes Judiciously On-time Year-round Act, or DEJOY Act.